pactus-project/docs/content/protocol/consensus/sortition.md

 where:

 - $V_{BLS}$ is a cryptographic function used to verify a signed message using the BLS signature scheme
+- $stake$ is the validator's stake in the blockchain

 There is no need to send $index$ alongside $proof$ because the result should be less than the validator's stake, and the validator's stake is known at each block.